• Skip to primary navigation

 What is Molokhia

-Molokhia is a very delicious and nutritious Middle Eastern dish.
-Very popular in Middle Eastern countries including Jordan, Palestine, Syria, and Egypt.
-It’s made from either fresh, dried or frozen Molokhia leaves (Jew’s mallow or Jute leaves or nalta) that are used as a vegetable in this recipe.
+Very popular dish in Middle Eastern countries, including Jordan, Palestine, Syria, and Egypt.
+It’s made from either fresh, dried, or frozen Molokhia leaves (Jew’s mallow or Jute leaves or nalta) that are used as a vegetable in this recipe.

 The leaves are boiled in water or stock, resulting in a thick soupy liquid often served with white rice on the side.
-The slimy effect of the Molokhia when it’s cooked is very similar to Okra but it’s the pleasant kind of slimy, not the sticky kind.
+The slightly slimy effect of the Molokhia when it’s cooked is very similar to okra, but it’s the pleasant kind of slimy, not the sticky kind.

 What does molokhia taste like?